prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 The blades spin from 800 to 2,000 [RPM](https://www.quora.com/What-does-%E2%80%98fan-RPM%E2%80%99-mean){: target="_blank"}, thanks to the fan's high performance motor.
 The fan's blades generate  up to 95 CFM airflow.

-Cooler Master's self-lubricating polyoxymethelene (POM) bearing gives this fan a lifespan of around 160,000 hours.
+Cooler Master's self-lubricating polyoxymethylene (POM) bearing gives this fan a lifespan of around 160,000 hours.
 You're definitely getting your money's worth out of this purchase.

 You can choose from red, white, blue, and non-LED fans to match your PC's color scheme.
 Overall, this fan is delivering performance, style, and superb airflow, all for a low price.